Field-Tuned Quantum Effects in a Triangular-Lattice Ising Magnet: 2. Results

 The Ising interactions arise from the exchange and dipole-dipole interactions among Tm$^{3+}$ local moments.
 For a classical Ising model, the excitations correspond to Ising spin flipping and are non-dispersive.
-In {\TMGO}, the excitations are dressed with quantum fluctuations and become dispersive.
+In {\TMGO}, due to the presence of intrinsic transverse field, the excitations become dispersive.
 To further determine the nature of the spin excitations, we carried out polarized neutron scattering measurements on {\TMGO}.
-It is shown that the spin excitations are essentially longitudinally polarized in the $S_{zz}$ channel while the transverse $S_{+-}$ component is absent (Fig.~4a) \cite{supp}.
+It is shown that the spin excitations are essentially longitudinally polarized in the $S_{zz}$ channel while the transverse $S_{+-}$ component is absent (Fig.~\ref{fig:Hdep}a) (Supplementary material).
 This is completely different from the classical spin wave with only transverse excitations at low energies.
-Therefore, the longitudinal channel of {\gls{INS}} spectra, $S_{zz}$, manifests the quantumness of the excitations that are strictly forbidden for classical spins.
+Therefore, the longitudinal channel of {\gls*{INS}} spectra, $S_{zz}$, manifests the quantumness of the excitations that are strictly forbidden for classical spins.